-Α. Read the warranty.
-Go over it thoroughly with your dealer. В. Inspect the vehicle.
+was set you in a votating prooferms with your vernete, we recommend you do the rono wing.
+Read the warranty.
+Go over it thoroughly with your dealer.
+Inspect the vehicle.
 Do not accept delivery until you have gone through the unit with the dealer.
 Newmar has provided a check list to be used during retail delivery.
 Check each item on the list and make sure the dealer does the same.
 Do not sign this checklist until you have done this.
-TE: The sales literature versus actual specifics to the vehicle's measurements, weights, or quantities may vary.
+NOTE: The sales literature versus actual specifics to the vehicle's measurements, weights, or quantities may vary.
 Ask questions about anything that you do not understand concerning your recreational vehicle.
-D. When taking delivery, set an appointment for adjustments.
+When taking delivery, set an appointment for adjustments.
 This appointment should be approximately two (2) weeks after you accept delivery.
-E. Responsible Use.
+Responsible Use.
 Your vehicle is designed to be used for recreational or temporary living purposes.
 It is not designed to be used as a full-time residence or for commercial use.
 Commercial use means using as a business asset such as a mobile office or using the vehicle for lease/rental purposes.